Budget Appeals

 General Information

 The cost of attendance (COA) represents a realistic estimate of modest costs associated with attending one of West Virginia University’s campuses.
-If your actual expenses are greater than those represented on the standard COA, you can submit a Budget Appeal Form.
+If your actual expenses are greater than those represented on the standard cost of attendance, you can submit a Budget Review Form.
 If approved, you may have additional loan and/or outside scholarship eligibility, but you will not, in most situations, receive additional institutional scholarship or grant assistance.
-Requests for housing and food costs are generally only approved one time.
+Requests for housing, food and personal, and computer costs are generally only approved one time.

 Please note that cost of attendance is calculated for an academic year (9 months) not for a full calendar year (12 months).